fanqingsong/canvas-with-langgraph-python/README.md

 # Using pnpm (recommended)
 pnpm install

-# Using npm
-npm install

-# Using yarn
-yarn install

-# Using bun
-bun install
 ```

-> **Note:** Installing the package dependencies will also install the agent's python dependencies via the `install:agent` script.
+> **Note:** Installing the package dependencies will also install the agent's Python dependencies via the `install:agent` script.

 2. Set up your OpenAI API key: